Mechanical-Advantage/AdvantageScope/docs/tabs/STATISTICS.md

 - **Measurement Type:** Sets how the fields are interpreted.
 See options below.
   - _Independent fields:_ Analyzes up to three fields separately (including the histogram and statistical measures).
   - _Relative error:_ Analyzes up to two measurement fields relative to a reference field.
-At each timestamp, the values of the fields will be equal to "measurement - reference".
+At each timestamp, the values of the fields are equal to "measurement - reference".
   - _Absolute error:_ Analyzes up to two measurements fields relative to a reference field, but taking the absolute value of the error.
-At each timestamp, the values of the fields will be equal to "abs(measurement - reference)"
+At each timestamp, the values of the fields are equal to "abs(measurement - reference)"
 - **Sampling:** Sets how discrete samples are captured from timestamped data.
 See options below.
   - _Fixed:_ Generates discrete samples at a constant time interval (recommended in most cases).
 Set the sampling period to adjust how often samples are generated; this should generally equal the period of the robot controller.
   - _Auto:_ Generates discrete samples whenever any field is updated, producing one sample for each loop cycle.
 This option should only be used on timestamp synchronized logs, like those produced by AdvantageKit.

 ### Histogram

 - **Range:** The min and max values to display on the histogram.
-Data outside this range will not be shown, but it will continue to be used for the statistical measures.
+Data outside this range is not shown, but it continues to be used for the statistical measures.
 - **Step:** The size of each histogram bin.
 Smaller values produce more detailed graphs, but also reveal more noise.

 ## Statistical Measures